-The NHI program targets all nationals and foreign workers in Taiwan as beneficiaries.
-Under the principles of self-reliance, mutual assistance, and risk pooling, NHI premiums are shared by individuals, group insurance applicants, and the government.
+The National Health Insurance insures local citizens and foreigners who fulfill the requirements.
+Insured parties enjoy comprehensive healthcare including outpatient services, hospitalization, home care, and community rehabilitation and hospice care etc. under the basic principles of self-help/mutual-help and risk-sharing.
+The NHI greatly reduces the financial burden on the general public.
+The NHI premiums are shared by individuals, group insurance applicants, and the government.
 Four objectives are stressed in the program's implementation: (1) universal coverage and equal access to health care; (2) financial balance and long-term sustainability; (3) bringing about a coherent consensus from society that guarantees the right to medical treatment; (4) better quality medical care and better health for all citizens.
 The NHI renders medical benefits to the insured and their dependents in times of illness, injury, and childbirth to ensure that all people enjoy proper medical care when they need it.
-The global budget payment system program was implemented for dental care, Chinese medicine, western medicine clinics, and hospitals in July 1998, July 2000, July 2001, and July 2002, respectively.